soustern/soustern/README.md

 **`Student Ad Eternum`**

 Software Developer with experience in the .NET & Azure ecosystem.
 As a former Programming & Robotics instructor and Harvard CS50 alumnus, I'm passionate about turning complex problems into clean, efficient code.
-My main tools include C#, Python, and JavaScript.
+My main tools include C#, Python, TypeScript and React.
 Open to new opportunities to build and innovate

 ---